 Final Takeaway for HR and Benefits Leaders

-Maternity benefits don’t have to be a cost center or a headache.
-When you pair a strong preventive ecosystem like WellthCare with your existing health plan, you shift the paradigm from reactively paying claims to proactively building health and wealth.
-Employees get the care they need at no out-of-pocket cost, build wealth for their family’s future, and employers see fewer claims and lower costs.
+Maternity benefits don't have to be a cost center or a headache.
+Pair a preventive system like WellthCare with your plan and you move from paying claims reactively to building health and wealth proactively.
+Employees get the care they need at no out-of-pocket cost, build wealth for their family's future, and employers see fewer claims and lower costs.

-The bottom line: Maternity care should not drain an employee’s savings or an employer’s budget.
+Maternity care shouldn't drain an employee's savings or an employer's budget.
 With the right system, it can become a powerful moment for trust, retention, and long-term health.
+Make it work for everyone.